OWRC/info/hydrographseparation/index.md

 ### PART (3)
 The PART technique (Rutledge, 1998) aims to reproduce the conceptual hydrograph represented in [the Figure above](#LinsleyFranzini).
 Using quick flow termination estimates $(N)$, recession coefficients $(k)$, and the concept of the "antecedent recession requirement," a combination of forward and backward filtering techniques are used in producing the final hydrograph separation estimates.
 Three estimates using the PART method are produced here, based on the suggested "antecedent recession requirement" choices offered by Rutledge (1998):

-> *...once considering the requirement of antecedent recession to be the largest integer that is less than the result of $N$, and once for each of the next two larger integers.*
+> *...once considering the requirement of antecedent recession to be the largest integer that is less than the result of N, and once for each of the next two larger integers.*

 Then, "linear interpolation is used to estimate ground-water discharge during periods of surface runoff."